domomm/dndNotes/Next Campaign/miscs/Possible effect of Trauma in Relationship.md

 Possible behaviours:
 Given Tommy's background and the traumas he has experienced, there could be several behavioral patterns or issues that he might exhibit in a relationship.
 Here are some examples, ranging from not so bad to really bad:

-1. Not So Bad (Quirks): a.
-Difficulty expressing emotions: Tommy might struggle to articulate his feelings due to his uncharismatic nature and past traumas.
-This could make emotional communication challenging in the relationship. b.
-Reserved or stoic demeanor: His Native American upbringing and training as a hunter might contribute to a reserved and stoic personality, making it harder for him to show vulnerability or warmth.
+1. Not So Bad (Quirks):
+	-  Difficulty expressing emotions: Tommy might struggle to articulate his feelings due to his uncharismatic nature and past traumas.
+This could make emotional communication challenging in the relationship.
+	- Reserved or stoic demeanor: His Native American upbringing and training as a hunter might contribute to a reserved and stoic personality, making it harder for him to show vulnerability or warmth.

 2. Moderate Behavior (Potential Red Flags): a.
 Avoidance of conflict: Tommy might avoid discussing difficult topics or conflicts, leading to unresolved issues in the relationship. b.
 Overprotectiveness: Due to his protective instincts, he might become overly possessive or controlling, which can strain the relationship.